40 First Date Ideas in Metro Phoenix

 5. Go for a hike up Camelback Mountain or Piestewa Peak.

 6. Spend an evening at Scottsdale Museum of Contemporary Art.
-Admission's free on Thursday nights, and free after 5 p.m. on Friday and Saturday.
+Admission's free on Thursdays and on the second Saturday of every month.

 7. Catch a stand-up show at any one of the comedy clubs in the Valley: Stand Up Live, Tempe Improv, or House of Comedy at High Street.

-Note: Editor's note: This post has been updated from its original version, which first appeared in August 2014.
-Katie Johnson, Lauren Cusimano, and Megan Marples contributed to this article.